offmywave011/masterconcrete/OCR-document-scanning.md

 ## Recognizing text

-When all required blobs will be downloaded, you can create documents using `DocumentProcessor`.
-It will do text recognition and compose PDF file with the recognized text in it.
+When all required blobs will be downloaded, you can create documents using `TextRecognition`.
+It will do text recognition and compose PDF file as an option. `TextRecognition` must be created for each text recognition session.

-There is one difference though.
-You need to explicitly specify in `DocumentDraft` that OCR is desired.
-To do so, you have to set proper OCR status:

-    draft.getDocument().setOcrStatus(OcrStatus.PENDING);

-As a result `DocumentProcessor` returns a `DocumentProcessingResult` that contains generated `Document` object.
-You can call `documentProcessingResult.getDocument().getOcrText()` and will get a recognized text.

-`DocumentProcessor` supports several OCR statuses that you can set to `DocumentDraft`:
-* `OcrStatus.PENDING` - OCR well be performed only if a preference PreferencesConstants.PERFORM_OCR is true and PreferencesConstants.OCR_ONLY_WHILE_CHARGING is false (or true and the device is charging).
+To perform recognition with composed PDF use:

+    scanbotSDK.textRecognition().withPDF(Language defaultLanguage, Document document, List<Page> pages);

+Where:
+* `defaultLanguage` to perform recognition with.
+Use it to skip part with language detection and only if you are sure with what language recognition should be preformed.
+Can be null.
-* `OcrStatus.PENDING_FORCED` - OCR will be performed.
-Ignores all preferences flags.
+* `document` into which composed PDF will be written.
-* `OcrStatus.PENDING_ON_CHARGER` - OCR will be performed only if device is charging.
-Ignores all preferences flags.
+* `pages` to perform OCR on.

+It returns `OcrResult` which consists from recognized text and composed PDF.

+To get just recognized text use:

+    scanbotSDK.textRecognition().withoutPDF(Language defaultLanguage, List<Page> pages);